 No matter what you decide to do if you can’t pay the mortgage the important thing is that you take action.
 The worst thing you can do is nothing!
 Determine what your options are and then make a decision.
 Any decision is better than no decision.

 Start by calling me.
 I helped one family that need to move out of state abruptly and wouldn’t be able to afford 2 house payments.
-I’m happy to spend a few minutes with you on the phone to try and help your situation.
+I’m happy to spend a few minutes with you on the phone to try and help with your situation.